A characterization of the Filippov convention: Introduction

 \section{Introduction}

 Piecewise-continuous vector fields arise in many applications and have attracted significant attention for several decades.
 Nontrivial phenomena such as slip-stick motion occur on a discontinuity set, and we are interested in studying the behavior of a system in a neighborhood of such points \cite{makarenkov2012dynamics}.
-Vector fields are, of course, not defined on the discontinuity set and we must choose how to assign vector fields or, more generally, solutions for such points.
-The choice of the definition for the vector field is usually based on its usefulness.
+Vector fields are, of course, not defined on the discontinuity set.
+One way to overcome this difficulty is to extend the definition of solutions.
+An overview of the studies along this line can be found in \cite{cortes2008discontinuous, polyakov2014stability}.
+Alternatively, one may consider an interpolation of a piecewise-continuous vector field and analyze the original system using the completed vector field.
+This approach has been taken in \cite{jeffrey2014hidden, jeffrey2018hidden}, for example.
+For considerations of this type, the problem of interpolation may be formulated as follows: